This post was updated on May 26, 2020.

 You should pre-arrange your ride from Taikilek to Kengtung beforehand.
 I hired a driver for the entire trip.
 You can also take a public bus from Taikilek, but you may find it hard to get around Kengtung if you don’t have access to a vehicle.

-As you travel north from Taikilek into the Shan Hills, you will soon find yourself in rural Burma.
-Houses will become simple shacks; electricity scarce; and traffic will fade away.
+As you travel north from Taikilek into the Shan Hills, you will soon find yourself in rural Burma-one of the poorest regions in the world.
+Houses will become simple shacks; electricity scarce; traffic will fade away.
 You will quickly meet up with the river that will guide the road until you’re almost to Kengtung.
-It will become apparent that you are traveling in one of the poorest countries of the world.

 Traveling deeper into Shan State is like being in a slow motion time machine.
 Every kilometer traveled northward is another year back in time.

 You’ll want to make Kengtung before nightfall.
 The road is curvy with no guard rails or lighting.
 Besides, the countryside you’re passing through is scenic and fascinating.
-You’ll be happy to arrive in town after a long 9-10 hours on the road.
+You’ll be happy to arrive in town after a long 9-10 hours on the road from Chiang Mai.

 Once safe and sound in Kengtung, have a beer.
 Myanmar brand is great.
-Have two.
+Have two or three.
 Restaurant choices are limited.
 If you journeyed here for fine cuisine, you’ll starve.

 Go to bed early.
 Get up early and head to the fascinating morning market.